Dr Zvi Aviner, 2019

 7. He gave the crawling creatures born later on the Sixth Day the talent to bite and prey on everything created before

-Unlike LORD, the term GOD (ELKM0 refers to the CREATOR when He follows Absolute Justice alone, paying attention to no other moral argument.
-Specifically, He pays no attention to MERCY.
-He seeks the Absolute TRUTH and nothing but truth. .
-His Nickname is TRUTH (emeth) and so is His “Signature”.
-Whenever you see His Name in the Torah’ s text it is signature of truthfulness.
+6. GOD (ELKM) uses ABSOLUTE JUSTICE.
+Unlike LORD, the term GOD (ELKM) refers to the CREATOR when He follows Absolute Justice alone, paying attention to no other moral argument, such as MERCY.
+He seeks only the Absolute TRUTH and nothing but truth. .
+His Nickname and signature is TRUTH (emeth.)
+Whenever His Name appears in the Torah’ s text, it is signature for its truthfulness.

-Hence, during the Six Days, GOD (ELKM) created the Word with Absolute Justice yet no MERCY.
-Indeed- would you find any MERCY in Nature?
+Hence, at the Beginning and also during the Six Days, GOD (ELKM) created the Word with Absolute Justice with no MERCY.
+Indeed, would you find MERCY in Nature?
 Does the spider, the volcano, the lion or the snake know any mercy?
-Even if they evolve into smart society, these creatures would never, never, ever perceive mercy, compassion and forgiveness.
-(The mothers carrng for their little ones act by natural reflex to preserve the species.
-Their behavior is the nucleus of Mercy in Man.)
+Even if they would evolve into smarter societies that could make their own I phone, they would never, never perceive mercy, compassion and forgiveness.
+(We’ll talk about Mammals in due course.)

 The law “an eye for an eye and a tooth for a tooth.”
 (Exodus 32: 15) reflects the Absolute Justice of “measure for measure.”
 The text specifically says that the Law was ‘written by the Finger of GOD (ELKM).”
 The the Merciful Attribute YHVH (Oral Torah) says otherwise – that the punishment would be monetary compensation only.